matanhalpert/scan_data_pipeline/README.md

 ## 🎯 Project Purpose

 This is an **ETL pipeline**  which was built to solve a real world problem - scanning and keeping track of our unwanted digital footprints across the web.
 Also, this project was created in order to explore and demonstrate how different components and tools can be composed into a complete, working system.
-The project ties together:

-- **Data Simulation**: Synthetic generation of social media and search engine data
-- **Concurrent Processing**: Async extraction and transformation workflows
-- **ORM Integration**: SQLAlchemy with relationship modeling
-- **Caching Strategy**: Redis-based performance optimization
-- **Media Analysis**: Face recognition and video transcription capabilities
-- **Clean Architecture**: Modular design across simulation → extraction → transformation → load phases

-The focus is on **learning, experimentation, and modular extension** rather than production deployment.
+The focus is on **learning** and **experimentation**, rather than production deployment.

 ## 🏗️ Core Concepts Demonstrated